theCanadianHat/OCA8/chapters/intro/assessmentTest.md

 - F. Compiler error on line 11.

 ## A12.
+B. Line 10 calls the constructor on lines 3-5.
+That constructor calls the other constructor.
+However, the constructor on lines 6-8 assigns the method parameter to itself, which leaves the `color` instance variable on line 2 set to its default value of `null`.
+For more information, see Chapter 4.

 ## Q13.
 What is the output of the following program?
 ```java